 If you want to edit AVCHD footages in FCP X on Mac, you can't import 50P/60P AVCHD videos to FCP X directly, the FCP X doesn't support 50P/60P AVCHD for editing.

-Nowadays many cameras and camcorders can record full HD 1080P 50p/60p videos, such as MOV and AVCHD 50P/60P files.
+Nowadays many cameras and camcorders can record full HD 1080P 50P/60P videos.
 The 50P/60P AVCHD files are good to maintain the quality of the video, but they are not easy to use.
 How to import and edit 50P/60P AVCHD files to Final Cut Pro?

-Pavtube MTS/M2TS Converter for Mac can help you.
-The software can help you convert 50P/60P AVCHD files to FCP best supported video format, FCP best format is Apple ProRes Codec MOV format, and you can edit recorded videos without rendering in this format.
-Below is a guide for you, you can follow it to transcode 50P/60P AVCHD videos to Mac for editing.
+To get the work done, Pavtube MTS/M2TS Converter for Mac can help you.
+The software can help you convert 50P/60P AVCHD files to FCP best supported video format.
+FCP best format is Apple ProRes Codec MOV format, and you can edit recorded videos without rendering in this format.
+Below is a guide for you, you can follow it to transcode 50P/60P AVCHD videos to FCP X supported format on Mac for editing.

-2. Import the 50P/60P AVCHD files to the converter.
+Step 2.
 Click format bar to choose video format for output.
-As FCP X best supported video format is Apple ProRes 422 MOV format, you can choose Final Cut Pro -> Apple ProRes 422 (*.mov).
+As FCP X best supported video format is Apple ProRes 422 MOV format, you can choose "Final Cut Pro">"Apple ProRes 422 (*.mov)".

 Step 4.
 You can edit the AVCHD video before you convert them to FCP X, you can trim, crop the video, or add watermark and adjust effect to the videos which you will convert.

 - Convert AVCHD/AVCHD Lite Footage to Apple ProRes 422 Encoded Files for Final Cut Pro

 - Convert/Deinterlace Panasonic G3 AVCHD 1080P MTS to FCP (X) on Mac